Chamika Karunaratne

-Edirimuni Chamika Dinushan Perera Karunaratne (born 29 May 1996) is a professional Sri Lankan cricketer who plays all three formats as well as a national badminton player.
+Edirimuni Chamika Dinushan Perera Karunaratne (born 29 May 1996), popularly as Chamika Karunaratne, is a professional Sri Lankan cricketer who plays all three formats as well as a national badminton player.
 He made his international debut for the Sri Lanka cricket team in February 2019.

 In November 2022, he was handed suspended one-year ban from all forms of cricket after violating and breaching several clauses of his player agreement during the aftermath of the 2022 ICC Men's T20 World Cup.

 Biography

 He pursued his primary and secondary education at Royal College, Colombo.
 He went onto captain the athletics, badminton and cricket teams at Royal College.
 He was adjudged with the coveted Royal Crown on two occasions for his outstanding achievements across multiple sports representing his school Royal College.
 He began his school cricket career at Royal College in under 13C team way back in 2008.
 He soon broke into the under 13A team at his school in the same year after emerging as the top runscorer among C division cricket teams.